HannahHChu/Notebooks/SURF_Notebook_2018.md

 The SO treatment showed significance for metabolic rate, host, and mass.
 The positive coefficient for the hawthorne hosts and metabolic rate indicate higher likelihood of death if the individual is a host to hawthorne and/or the individual has a high metabolic rate.
 This agrees with the NBR model.
 However, the negative coefficient for mass indicates a lower likelyhood of death with smaller masses which disagrees with the NBR model.

+**Kaplan-Meier Survival Estimate**
+The Kaplan-Meier Survival Estimate predicts the probability of survival from a specific time, so for this data, the estimates predict the probability of host survival at each time point in their lifespan.
+According to the figure, Hawthorne hosts have an overall lower probability of survival over apple hosts, which agrees with the previous analyses.
+This estimate is best used for categorical values, so MR and mass (which were all unique to the individul) were not good estimators and not used.

+**Conclusion**
 Evolutionarily speaking, linking lower metabolic rate to longer lifespan makes sense since an organism who reserves its energy would take longer to develop, thus longer to die.
 According to the evolution theory described in Olshansky & Rattan (2009), higher metabolic rates are liked to species with "high extrinsic mortality" (e.g. targeted prey) since they must quickly develop and reproduce in order to pass down their genes.
 Lower metabolic rates were linked to individuals with lower extrinsic mortalities and could take their time to gradually develop into larger sizes and live longer.

 ------